Mohammad Malas: Filmmaking career

 Between 1980–81 Malas shot a documentary film, al-Manam (المنام), about the Palestinians living in the refugee camps in Lebanon during the civil war.
-The film was composed of interviews with the refugees in which he asked them about their dreams.
-Filming took place between the Sabra, Shatila, Bourj el-Barajneh, Ain al-Hilweh and Rashidieh refugee camps.
-During filming Malas lived in the camps and conducted interviews with more than 400 people.
-However, the Sabra and Shatila massacre of 1982, which claimed the lives of several people he interviewed, shocked Malas and he stopped working on the project.
-He finally returned to it after five years, and the film was released in 1987.
+He interviewed refugees on their dreams, living alongside them in camps.
+He stopped working on the film after the Sabra and Shatila massacre, where multiple interviewees were killed.
+He edited and released the film in 1987.
 Al-Manam won first prize at the 1987 Cannes International Audio Visual Festival (FIPA) but was not widely distributed.

 Malas directed his first feature film, Ahlam al-Madina (أحلام المدينة), in 1983.
 The autobiographical coming-of-age film set in Damascus in the 1950s was co-written with Samir Zikra and received first prize at the Valencia and Carthage film festivals.
 In 1990 Malas shot Nur wa Zilal ("Chiaroscuro"), a documentary film about Nazih Shahbandar whom he described as "Syria's first filmmaker."
 The film was banned by Syrian authorities and was only allowed to be screened once in 1993 at the American Cultural Center in Damascus.

 Malas's second feature film, al-Lail (الليل), was realized in 1992.
 The autobiographical film was set in Quneitra in the years between 1936 and the Arab–Israeli War of 1948.
 It forms, along with Ahlam al-Madina, the first and second parts of an unfinished trilogy project of Malas's.
 Al-Lail received international recognition and won first prize at the 1992 Carthage Film Festival.
 However, the film was banned in Syria and was only screened for the first time in 1996.
 Malas also collaborated with Omar Amiralay on the 1996 documentary film, Moudaress, about the Syrian pioneer painter Fateh Moudarres.
 Bab al-Makam (باب المقام), released in 2005, was Malas's third feature film.